Lovable 2.0 Review: Pricing, Credits, and Real Limits (2026)

 - Data Processing Agreement: For data protection contexts

-If you need specific retention policies or GDPR compliance details, read the Privacy Policy text and cite exact sections.
+For specific retention policies or GDPR compliance details, read the Privacy Policy and cite exact sections.

 Enterprise Security

 Lovable maintains a Trust Center for security and compliance claims.
-Before you promise SOC2, ISO, SSO, or audit logs in your own documentation, verify from official sources.
+Before you promise SOC2, ISO, SSO, or audit logs in your own docs, verify from official sources.

 For enterprise governance questions, contact Lovable's enterprise team through their enterprise landing page.